Antrak Air

 Antrak Air was a Ghanaian scheduled airline based in the Airport Residential Area of Accra, Ghana.
 It started operations in September 2003 and operated scheduled domestic, regional and international services, as well as charter services in West Africa.
-Its main base was at Kotoka International Airport, Accra.
+Its main base was at Accra International Airport, Accra.

 The company suspended all operations in May 2012 following a fire on board its only aircraft.
 The company resumed its domestic flights on 6 August after being grounded for about two months, but no longer operates.

 Destinations

 Antrak Air operated the following scheduled services (at April 2012):